Scassaro/MapleIdleOptimizerEquipEntry/README.md

 Notes:
 - All commands can be run with a "--dry-run" flag to just step through what will be performed without making changes on MIRPG (some dry runs work better than others at this point).
 - Some object titling may fail as OCR is flaky.
-A piece of gear may lack lvl in the name, but the script jut skips it.
+A piece of gear may lack level in the name, but the script just skips it if it can't find it.

 ## Submit Gear List